xian-sean-li/disaster_tweet_classification/README.md

 # Disaster Tweet Classification

-This repo contains code for the Diasaster Tweet Classification Kaggle competition which was used for a coding assignment for a Deep Learning Coursera course.
+This repo contains code for the Disaster Tweet Classification Kaggle competition which was used for a coding assignment for a Deep Learning Coursera course.

 ## Problem Description